Click any thumbnail for a larger image.

 1970 CBS-FM Jocks

 A nice article featuring the CBS-FM jocks.
 CBS-FM of that era was a fairly light station compared with WNEW-FM and WABC-FM/WPLJ.
 You can see this in their musical choices, which is exactly what I remember CBS-FM playing at this time.
 It was geared for listeners who weren't into AM radio anymore, but weren't into the heavier sounds of the progressive stations either.
-CBS-FM liked horn bands, so they played a lot of Gary Puckett, Chicago and Blood, Sweat & Tears.
+CBS-FM liked horn bands, so they played a lot of Gary Puckett, Chicago and Blood, Sweat & Tears, similar to WOR-FM.

 The WCBS-FM Rock Jocks: Bobby Wayne